JachymMracek/Bachelor-thesis-code/README.md

 annotatorMAKING.py – manual annotation tool, bounding boxes are created by clicking on the image and saved in YOLO format.

-help_methods.py – helper methods for the manual annotation tool (mouse click handling on the image).

 create_TrackNet_labels.py – creates a dataset in TrackNet format (game/Clip folders + Label.csv) using YOLO ball detection.

 create_trackNet_test_video.py – creates short test videos for TrackNet from frame triples.